The three key areas where you can Love Your Liver and help it function at its best are:

 - always using clean needles, syringes and other equipment if using drugs

-Tip: If you feel you may have been at risk of contracting viral hepatitis at any time then visit your GP and get tested.
+If you feel you may have been at risk of contracting viral hepatitis at any time then visit your GP and get tested.

-Note: If you had a blood transfusion before 1991 for any reason then the blood may not have been screened for viral hepatitis.
+Also, if you had a blood transfusion before 1991 for any reason then the blood may not have been screened for viral hepatitis.
 We advise you to visit your GP for a blood test.